 Golf betting expert Luke Tredget brings you his latest round of betting tips ahead of the Hero World Challenge.
-Head to Bet UK’s sportsbook for the latest Hero World Challenge betting odds.
+Head to Bet UK’s online betting for the latest Hero World Challenge betting odds.
 You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 The Albany Course in The Bahamas hosts this event for the fourth year in a row.
 It’s a par 72 with a difference, as there are five par 5’s and five par 3’s.
 The track has a links style feel to it, is exposed to the elements and has heavy bunkering, a steady breeze is forecast throughout the week.
 Most of the par 5’s provide this elite invitational field (just 18 players tee it up) with birdie opportunities and we can expect the winning score to be around the 20 under mark.